aziontech/azion-samples/templates/chatgpt-plugin/README.md

 To use this template, you must [sign in on Azion Console](https://console.azion.com/login).

-> If you haven't an account, go to the [signup page](https://console.azion.com/signup) to complete the registration.
+> If you haven't created an account, go to the [signup page](https://console.azion.com/signup) to complete the registration.

 To successfully deploy this template, you need to provide the information to configure your Azion application, as requested in the **Settings** tab on the template's page.